team-phteven/T3-A2-Part-B/README.md

 ### How was Bootstrap used in the project?

-Bootstrap weas imported into the front-end which enabled the use of react-bootstrap.
+Bootstrap was imported into the front-end which enabled the use of react-bootstrap.

 ## React-bootstrap